simdjson/simdjson/doc/basics.md

 The simdjson library favours  the use of `std::string_view` instances because it tends to lead to better performance due to causing fewer memory allocations.
-However, they are cases where you need to store a string result in an `std::string`` instance.
-You can do so with a templated version of the `to_string()` method which takes as a parameter a reference to an `std::string`.
+However, they are cases where you need to store a string result in a `std::string`` instance.
+You can do so with a templated version of the `to_string()` method which takes as a parameter a reference to a `std::string`.

 ```C++
   auto json = R"({